• Skip to main content

 • Made with real ingredients

-• Freezer-friendly (just thaw completely and then pop in the toaster!)
+• Freezer-friendly (just thaw completely and then pop it in the toaster!)

 • Naturally sweetened